LB3MG/Zenomat/README.md

 Saves config to EEPROM.
 Manages modes through onboard button.
 No added sugar.

 Version compatibility problems between different existing components forced me to commit Zenomat.
-I took [tzapus code](https://github.com/tzapu, tzapus code) and ran with it.
+I took [tzapus code]:https://github.com/tzapu and ran with it.
 Wifimanager and Sonoffboilerplate.

 __Zenomat__ relies on these components.
 Versions stated is what I used when writing and compiling the latest zenomat.ino, so that should work for you too.
 Other versions might also work fresh out of box, or with minor tweaking.